iterative/dvc.org/content/docs/studio/model-registry.md

 # Manage models

 Iterative Studio provides a model registry that you can access by clicking on the `Models` tab.
-Iterative Studio uses your project's `dvc.yaml` files to identify ML models and specially formatted Git tags to identify model versions and stage assignments.
+Your project's `dvc.yaml` files are used to identify ML models and specially formatted Git tags are used to identify model versions and stage assignments.

 To quickly start tracking your models in the Iterative Studio model registry: